Structure & Pricing

 How about ‘recall’ training?
 A traditional ‘behaviour training’ approach breaks this down into multiple, complex mechanical steps and makes the process fragile and prone to failure.
 Concept Training teaches proximity – the value of being close to you – which gives you a dog who wants to hang out with you, both on and off lead.
 This, in turn, makes ‘recall’ a non-issue under most circumstances.
 It also makes training an ’emergency recall’ far easier – and way more reliable.

-Why do we use games to deliver Concept Training?
+Why do I use games to deliver Concept Training?

 Fun